 The windscreen itself is lightweight and effectively protects the internal microphone both physically and from light wind.
 The included Dead Wombat windscreen helps tremendously in furthering the wind protection.
-Together, the Rode Blimp/Dead Wombat get my top recommendation as a microphone windscreen, though they provide much more value than a just a simple mic windscreen.
+Together, the Rode Blimp/Dead Wombat gets my top recommendation as a microphone windscreen, though they provide much more value than just a simple mic windscreen.

 Compatibility Of The Rode Blimp & Dead Wombat

 Though designed primary for shotgun microphones up to 325mm (12.75″) in length, shorter microphones will also fit nicely.
 The Rycote Lyre spacing guide allows for the sliding of two Lyre mic clips into place to hold shorter or longer mics.

 The main limiting factor in the Rode Blimp/Dead Wombat compatibility is that the Lyre shock mounting system will only hold microphones 19mm (0.75″) – 22mm (0.87″) in diameter.
 This is perfectly fine for nearly all pencil mics and shotgun mics, but leaves out practically all large diaphragm mics (though large diaphragm mics aren’t as often in need of windscreens).

 I should mention as an aside note on compatibility that the Blimp attaches to any standard boom pole via 3/8″ thread attachment at the base.
 Adapters are readily available to change 3/8″ to 5/8″ if needed.

 Wind Filtration Of The Rode Blimp & Dead Wombat